Frequently Asked Questions

 How Loud is Loud?

-Intensity of sound is measured in decibels (dB).
+Intensity of sound (sound pressure) is measured in decibels (dB).
 Decibels are measured logarithmically.

 This means that as decibel intensity increases by units of 10, each increase is 10 times the lower figure.